karanj1/cloudnative_udacity/nd064_course_1/project/helm/README.md

-## Helm Chart
+## Kubernetes Declarative Manifests

-Place the Helm Chart files in this directory.
+Place the Kubernetes declarative manifests in this directory.